amac81/Java_study/README.md

 # Java_study
-This is a Repository for Java exercises and small projects
+Repository for Java exercises and small projects